hyrmn/hyr.mn/src/site/posts/stack-ranking.md

 We were informed of this fact in our team meeting.
 We all volunteered to take a 2 (aside, getting scored less than a 3 had a very material impact on raises and bonuses; we were all willing to forego a lot of money in the name of solidarity).
 Back up the chain the message went.
 "You're team can't all be 2's!" was the answer that came back.

-I decided I wouldn't mine being the sole 2 on the team.
+I decided I wouldn't mind being the sole 2 on the team.

 Back up the chain with the word that I'd be taking the 2.
 "Ben can't be a 2!" was the response.